jiitopticachapter/Data-Structures-Algo/README.md

 # 👨‍💻 Data-Structures-Algorithm 👨‍💻

-This repo contains solutions for famous coding questions with a gist of data-structures and approach used.
+- This repo contains solutions for famous coding questions with a gist of data-structures and approach used. <br>
-All the questions choosen have unique approaches.
+- All the questions choosen have unique approaches. <br>
-This repo later can also be used for revision purpose during placements.
+- This repo later can also be used for revision purpose during placements. <br>

 # Contribute